Joy-Anna Duggar Admits That Her Courtship Is Being Controlled By Her Father

 Radar Online speculates that Austin’s family is using his relationship with Joy-Anna Duggar to promote their business, and Joy-Anna does currently appear in a photo on the Fort Rock Family Camp website.
 The Forsyths are also teasing a special appearance by Jim Bob and Michelle Duggar at their 9th Annual Spring Marriage Retreat.
 The Counting On stars will speak at the event next month.

 The Forsyth family appeared on the CMT reality show World’s Strictest Parents in 2009, and it’s clear that Austin Forsyth and Joy-Anna Duggar grew up in very similar environments.
-As the International Business Times reports, the Forsyths revealed that they share the Duggars’ views on dressing modestly and courting instead of dating.
+As the International Business Times reports, the Forsyth’s revealed that they share the Duggars’ views on dressing modestly and courting instead of dating.
 They also believe that couples should save their first kisses for their wedding days.

 Perhaps it shouldn’t surprise Duggar fans that Joy-Anna is in a courtship with someone who has so much in common with her family members; she did previously tell People that she wanted to marry a man who is just like her father.